lokothodida/gs-plugin-sdk/README.md

     // $params['tab']     (string)         main plugin tab
     // $params['lang']    (string)         default language
     // $params['deps']    (array (string)) plugin ids of plugins that need to be
-    //                                     installed for this plugin to work
+    //                                     installed for this plugin to load
     ```

 ```php